-Percent of resident queries

-responded to within 24 No Historical Data
+Percent of resident queries No Historical Data responded to within 24 hours No Historical Data

-hours

 - 1. Update 2009 Roadway Improvement Survey and create Street Capital Improvement priority list. - 2.
 Complete and publish the 5-year Capital plan to include more project specific information and more accurate cost estimates.